Course code VidZ5001

 3. Development of practical works takes place in the auditorium.
 The descriptive part of the submitted paper (work), the graphic material and its design should be performed independently, following the requirements of guidelines for the student research paper (work) and other instructions.

-d) participation in all lectures (maximum 10 points, at 100% attendance);
+d.
+Participation in all classes (maximum total: 10 points for 100% attendance);

 1. Red.
 M. Kļaviņš, J. Zaļoksnis.
 Vide un ilgtspējīga attīstība.
 Rīga: LU Akadēmiskais apgāds, 2010.
 334 lpp.